yalem-a/ckad-notes/02.configuration/README.md

 ## Taints and Tolerations
 ***Note***
 - This topic tries to answer what pods are placed on which nodes?
-- Taint is like a spary which avoid the bug
+- Taint is like a spray which avoids the bug
-- The bug is intolerant to the spary
+- The bug is intolerant to the spray
-- Some bugs can be tolerant to the spary, therefore can land on the person
+- Some bugs can be tolerant to the spray, therefore can land on the person
 - There are two things that can decide whether the bug can land on a person
   - The taint on the person
   - The bug's toleration level to that particular taint